School of Education

 - Math 130 Mathematics for Teaching: Numbers and Operations, 3.
-Meets Quantitative Reasoning Part A.
+(Also meets Quantitative Reasoning Part A.)

 - Math 131 Mathematics for Teaching: Geometry and Measurement, 3

 - Math 132 Problem Solving in Algebra, Probability, and Statistics, 3.
 (Together with Math 131, meets Quantitative Reasoning Part B.)

 Development, 3 credits